yiyuma/technical-tutorials/Testing/JUnit5.md

 - @BeforeAll: Method is executed only once, before all test methods (@Test, @ParameterizedTest, @RepeatedTest, @TestFactory).
 It is inherited.
 It must be a static method.
 Useful for getting database connections, connecting to servers
 - @AfterAll: Method is executed only once, after all test methods (@Test, @ParameterizedTest, @RepeatedTest, @TestFactory).
 It is inherited.
 It must be a static method.
 Useful for releasing database connections, disconnecting from servers
 - @DisplayName: Custom display name with spaces, special characters and emojis.
 Useful for test reports in IDE or external test runner.
 - @DisplayNameGeneration: Generation the display name automatically.
-Write on the class level
+It is a class level annotation.
   - Simple: Removes trailing parentheses from test method name
     ```
     @DisplayNameGeneration(DisplayNameGenerator.Simple.class)